Order Report

 LiDAR (Light Detection and Ranging) uses aircraft-mounted lasers to map the earth's surface.
 The key: lasers penetrate through tree canopy and vegetation to reach bare ground, revealing elevation changes as small as 6 inches.
 These micro-topographic features often correspond to historical activity — a stone wall appears as a linear ridge, a sunken road as a shallow trench, a building foundation as a rectangular depression.
 Government agencies have flown LiDAR surveys over most of the US, and we access this data for your property.

 Approximately 85% of the US has LiDAR coverage through the USGS 3D Elevation Program.
 Coverage is excellent in the eastern US and most populated areas.
-We automatically check before processing — if data isn't available, you won't be charged.
+We automatically check your property's LiDAR availability during the ordering process, before you pay — so you'll know upfront whether your property is covered.

 Every finding includes a confidence rating (high, medium, or low) with ranked interpretations — what we think it most likely is, alternatives, and what it's probably not.
 We include a "What We Didn't Find" section too.
 If your property shows minimal historical activity, we say so honestly.
 Think of it as a detailed treasure map, not a final answer — definitive identification requires boots-on-the-ground verification.